 The courageous leaders understand that it’s not an expense, it’s a visionary investment.
 Most shy away from the idea in the knowledge that it is a significant venture.
 The time, financial resources and planning it takes to craft a high impact summit or conference is not for the faint of heart.

-To ensure the greatest possible return on your investment consider factoring in the following 4 keys.
+To ensure the greatest possible return on your investment, consider factoring in the following 4 keys at your Company summits and leadership conferences .

 Given the enormity of the cost involved in holding a summit and the awareness of how incredibly busy your team are, your message is critical.